 - Remove any unnecessary indexes, which will reduce storage and entity write costs.
 You can see what indexes are currently serving for your application in the GCP Console Search page.

 - When designing your data model, you might be able to write your queries in such a way so as to avoid custom indexes altogether.
 Read Queries and Indexes documentation for more information on how App Engine generates indexes.

 - Whenever possible, replace indexed properties (which are the default) with unindexed properties (), which reduces the number of Cloud Datastore write operations when you put an entity.
 Caution, if you later decide that you do need to be able to query on the unindexed property, you will need to not only modify your code to again use indexed properties, but you will have to run a map reduce over all entities to reput them.

 - Due to Cloud Datastore query planner improvements in App Engine 1.5.2 and 1.5.3 releases, your queries may now require fewer indexes than they did previously.
 While you may still choose to keep certain custom indexes for performance reasons, you may be able to delete others, reducing storage and entity write costs.

 - Use keys-only queries instead of entity queries when possible.

 get()s with a batch

-- Use datastore cursors for pagination rather than offset.
+- Use Cloud Datastore cursors for pagination rather than offset.

-Note: Small datastore operations include calls to allocate datastore ids or keys-only queries.
+Note: Small Cloud Datastore operations include calls to allocate Cloud Datastore ids or keys-only queries.
 See the pricing page for more information on costs.